Skip to content

 Team Member

-Jazzmin Williams is from Stockton, California, a Stanford alumna, and medical student at UCSF in the Program in Medical Education for the Urban Underserved (PRIME-US).
+Jazzmin Williams is from Stockton, California and a Stanford alumna.
+Jazzmin recently graduated with an MD from UCSF, studying in their Program in Medical Education for the Urban Underserved (PRIME-US).
+She is currently a Resident Physician at UCSF.
 She works with Expecting Justice, an academic-community collaborative, to investigate basic income supplementation as a unique approach to reducing adverse birth outcomes for Black and Pacific Islander families in San Francisco.
 She advocates for anti-racist policies in admissions, curriculum, and assessment through Student National Medical Association and White Coats for Black Lives.
 Outside of medicine, she writes about the health impacts of structural racism and potential policy solutions, mentors premeds from her hometown, and loves traveling, trying new restaurants, and going to as many concerts as possible.

 Twitter: @jazzminciara